ACON Trampoline vs. Springfree Trampoline | An Honest Comparison

 ACON

-• Based on its features, ACON is one of the longest-lasting spring trampolines you can buy.
-Their warranty hints that their Trampolines can last for 5-10 years but would likely need trampoline replacement part changes (spring padding, springs, net) to keep the trampoline in good condition.
+• ACON is above average in terms of durability and longevity when compared to other spring-based trampolines.
+Their warranty hints that their Trampolines can last for 5-10 years but would likely need trampoline replacement part changes (spring padding and enclosure net) to keep the trampoline in good condition.

 Winner: Springfree.

-ACON’s Trampolines will be able to last longer than most trampolines if reasonably used, although it might vary depending on whether you get a Standard or Premium Trampoline.
+ACON’s Trampolines should last longer than most spring trampolines if reasonably used, although it might vary depending on whether you get a Standard or Premium Trampoline.

 1. Trampoline Design